LxCCode/Hello-World/docs/about.md

-# This is a Timer
+# This is a Hello-World program